Project Introduction

 ```

-Then edit the `.env` file to include your LLM API key, model provider API address, and model name:
+Then edit the `.env` file to fill in your LLM API key, model provider API address, and model name:

 ```